grew-nlp/grew_doc/content/grew_server.md

 ### The `eraseSample` service

 This service is used to remove a sample.
-If the sample does not exist, nothing append
+If the sample does not exist, nothing happens

  * `(<string> project_id, <string> sample_id)`